jlevy/kash/README.md

 - **Command-line usage:** In addition to using the function in other libraries and tools, an action is also **a command-line tool** (with auto-complete, help, etc.) in the Kash shell.
-So you can simply run `transcribe` to downlaod and transcribe a video.
+So you can simply run `transcribe` to download and transcribe a video.

 - **MCP support:** Finally, an action is also an **MCP tool** you can use it in any MCP